How to use img2img to turn an amateur drawing to professional with Stable Diffusion (Image-to-image)

 Step 4: Second img2img

 You can stop here if you are happy with the result.
-But doing one more round of img2img adds more details and allow you to use a different prompt.
+But doing one or more rounds of img2img adds more details.
+You can optionally use a different prompt.

 Upload the image you just generated.

-For mine, I feel the stem is a bit too dark so I paint it a bit lighter.
-(I used the color picker tool to get the color of the stem, and dial up the color values.)
+I feel the stem is a bit too dark for mine, so I painted it a bit lighter.
+(I used the color picker tool to get the color of the stem and dial up the color values.)

-I simply reused the same settings, including the prompt.
+I reused the same settings, including the prompt.

 2nd round of img2img.